Here’s a phrase I hear frequently: “I can’t afford that.”

 Our choices reflect our values.
 How do you spend your money and time?

-The exact same principles apply to how we spend our time.
+The exact same principles apply to our spending habits for our time.

 It’s easy to spend a few hours in the evening watching TV or playing games on your phone and then tell yourself you don’t have time to exercise, read a book, or take that night class you’ve been wanting to sign up for.